3 min read

-How FMI Pumps Integrate into OEM Systems
+How Fluid Metering Pumps Integrate into OEM Systems

 Can pumps integrate into OEM systems?

-icst-02The short answer: yes.
+The short answer: yes.

 Pumps are typically configured by selecting a motor drive and a pump head.
 This is done to ensure that the pump assembly is capable of providing the correct flow and dispense volume.
 However, the pump is only one piece of the puzzle as most OEM systems will require some type of stepper controller.

-Fluid Metering offers what we call the ICST02 as a controller option; however, customers are not limited to what we offer.
+Fluid Metering offers what we call the ICST-02 as a controller option; however, customers are not limited to what we offer.
 Many applications will utilize some of the vast options available on the market for off the shelf controllers.
 Other applications will develop their own controllers to better fit their application.

 Pumps are typically sold as a mechanical unit and can be configured with various motors and pump heads.
 These pump heads are driven by a stepper motor, which requires a separate controller to operate.
 The stepper motor helps to adjust speeds and can help with either increasing or decreasing flow rates, dispensing volume, and more.
 There are plenty of off the shelf stepper controller options that enable users to send live commands to the stepper motor/ pump to direct it on what to do.